zui125/ML4ME_Textbook/README.md

 - **Solution:** Always use "Miniforge Prompt" from Start Menu, NOT regular Command Prompt

 #### GitHub: "Authentication failed" when cloning
-- **Solution:** Make sure you created a GitHub account and verified your email
+- **Solution:** Use Method B (Direct Download) instead, or create a free GitHub account if you want to use Git features

 #### Colab: "Package not found" error
 - **Solution:** Run the package installation cell first: